The Havre de Grace Colored School Museum and Cultural Center, Inc.

 It Takes a Village - We need your help to preserve the HdG Colored School

-To Help Make Our Vision a Reality
+Help Make Our Vision a Reality

 Donate to the preservation and restoration of the Havre de Grace Colored School